funduck/rofl-monit/README.md

 `APP_ROFL_WINDOW_MSEC` - number, milliseconds length of _window_ for ROFL detection.

-`APP_INCLUDE_CONTAINERS` is list of strings/masks.
+`APP_INCLUDE_CONTAINERS` - javascript regexp.
 Containers to be monitored.

 `APP_INCLUDE_NOTIFICATIONS` is a list of strings/masks.
 Notifications to be exported.